43. Francis Mettler

 Chapter (Columbus, Ohio).
 [198-?)
 Library: California State Library--Sutro,

 subject: Mettler family.
 Call number CSL Sutro F490 B5 v.
-8. This bible
+8. This Bible

 is in the possession of his great granddaughter Helen F. Mettler.

-Francis Mettler's tombstone was located upside down in dirt and weeds
+Francis Mettler's tombstone was located under a tree, upside down and buried in dirt and weeds.
+The stone was broken in half.
+After cleaning the

 top half of the stone and applying blue chalk, part of the stone could